Visiting a care home during coronavirus

 - meet in a garden or outdoor space – where you can safely sit or walk two metres (three steps) apart

-- catch up in a special visiting room – which is cleaned thoroughly between visits
+- catch up in a special visiting room or outdoor 'pod' – which is cleaned thoroughly between visits

 - speak to the person from behind a see-through plastic screen – like those seen in supermarkets now

 - meet in the person’s room – but go directly there and meet no other residents

 - chat through an open ground-floor window or patio door

 - have a ‘drive-through’ visit – where you talk through your open car window to the person sitting two metres away.